cauchyschwarz192837/SimpleMotionPlanning/README.md

-Project for CS 290: Computational Geometry at Duke University, fall 2024.
+Project for CS 290: Computational Geometry at Duke University.
 This project implements motion planning for a `point' robot among polygonal obstacles, contained in a rectangular region.
 In other words, the workspace is a rectangle with polygonal holes.

 ## Figures